dargueta/unicorn-lua/README.rst

 * `cmake`_ 3.13 or higher.
 Run ``cmake --version`` if you're not sure what version you have.
 * The `Unicorn CPU Emulator`_ library must be installed in your system's standard library location.
-(As of version 2.0 you can't have it installed anywhere you like.)
+Currently only Unicorn 1.x is supported.
 * Some examples have additional dependencies; see their READMEs for details.

 Just Installing?